AlexSzeto/pf2e-drakonis-data/shadow-of-ashes/docs/campaign-overview.md

 - Preserver

 # Big picture events

+## The Great War
+Lasts roughly 1000 years

+Avian race - skirmishers
+Ashlings - archers
+Sporeling Forests - thick spore fog, think Zangamarsh Fungal Giants - mounts for calvary, grows fast
+The biggest ones become siege breakers - opening up paths for warriors to go up battlements

+Ashling war tactics - bring in siege breaking spore giants, soften breachhead with concentrated nightbloom clouds, breach and hold with melee fighters, regular army can come in through the opening

+Moondusting is the tactic of covering an area with spores.
+The armies of light call it blight bombing - hence the name.

+Eidran core - is somewhere in the body, can travel back home.

 ## Pre story
 Light and Dark war, ashlings lost, establishing the Age of the Eternal Sun